 Consistent with this rule, organisations should consider any specific events or transactions they are undertaking in response to the COVID-19 outbreak that may require disclosure under the ASX Listing rules.

 On 25 May 2020, the Government temporarily amended the Corporations Act 2001 so that companies and officers will only be liable if there has been “knowledge, recklessness or negligence” with respect to updates on price sensitive information to the market.
 The changes were in effect until 23 March 2021.
-The Government proposed to extend these measures, however, the relevant Bill (Treasury Laws Amendment (2021 Measures No. 1) Bill 2021) is awaiting debate in the Senate.
-The March 2021 ASIC ‘no action’ announcements do not seek to extend the temporary measured noted above.
-Directors will need to await the outcome of the Senate debate on the above Bill.
+In early August 2021 the Government passed the Treasury Laws Amendment (2021 Measures No. 1) Bill making these temporary reforms permanent.
+The changes are effective from 14 August 2021.

 The following table sets out the current state of play as at 29 April 2021: